Every day counts in school attendance

-If your child arrives at school late or needs to leave early, you will need to go to the office to sign your child in or out and explain the reason for the absence.
+If your child arrives at school late or needs to leave early, you will need to go to the office to sign your child in or out.

-If you’re having difficulty getting your child to school every day and on time, contact the year adviser or Deputy Principal.
+If you’re having difficulty getting your child to school every day and on time, talk to the year adviser or principal.

 If you need help with English, ask for an interpreter.
 The school will arrange one if available.

-When your child misses just one day per fortnight they upwards of 4 weeks per year which equates to over one year missed over their school life.
+When your child misses just one day per fortnight they upwards of 4 weeks per year which adds up to over two full terms missed by the end of high school.